sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 ## OS
 Below setup is based on [raspbian buster](https://www.raspberrypi.org/downloads/raspbian/), with desktop (without recommended software).
 Just follow the instructions on the website to create a bootable sd-card.

+## Disabling no-password-policy for sudoers
+Because, let's be honest, this is just dangerous.
+See [no-no-pw-sudo.md](no-no-pw-sudo.md)

 ## Changing the hostname
 I like to name my hosts after bread (because good bread is awesome).
 My raspi4 will therefore be named `panino`. see [hostname.md](hostname.md) for detailed steps.